Are you a plant geek? Wanna head off to someplace encompassed by plants and berries? At this point, Alaska should be the perfect spot for you.

 - It doesn’t start to create berries until roughly five years old.

-- They are plentiful in vitamin C thus have a tart, corrosive taste.
+- They are plentiful in vitamin C and thus have a tart, corrosive taste.

 5. Berries in Alaska: Northern Red Currant